jhoule86/jhoule86/README.md

 ### Wayfair

-Helping people tell Wayfair tell other people how many blue couches they could buy at a time, by building APIs, Websites, and Integrations.
+Helping people to tell Wayfair to tell other people how many blue couches they could buy at a time, by building APIs, Websites, and Integrations.

 - Building pipelines for notifying Wayfair's suppliers about integration issues and needs.
   - Python